Skip to content

 Linux Package Managers

 Perl development on Linux means working with the system's package manager to install libraries, development headers, and tools that Perl modules depend on.
+Many CPAN modules are pure Perl, but modules that interface with C libraries (databases, SSL, image processing) need those libraries installed at the system level first.

 RPM-based systems (RHEL, Rocky Linux, AlmaLinux, Fedora) use yum or its successor dnf: